Michel Issa: Tenure

-Issa will succeed Ambassador Lisa Johnson, whose term concluded in late September 2025.
+Issa succeeded Ambassador Lisa Johnson, whose term concluded in late September 2025.
+In April 2026, Issa informed Lebanese officials that Lebanon must designate Hezbollah as a terrorist organization, both politically and military.

 Personal life

-Issa was born in Lebanon and later naturalized as a American citizen.
+Issa was born in Lebanon to a Maronite Christian family and later naturalized as an American citizen.
 He stated during his Senate confirmation hearing that he voluntarily renounced his Lebanese citizenship prior to assuming his diplomatic role.
 He currently resides in New York City.

+Issa is married and has two sons.
+He speaks French and Arabic in addition to English.